runatlantis/terraform-gce-atlantis/README.md

 - **Shielded VM** - A Shielded VM is a VM that's hardened by a set of security controls that help defend against rootkits and bootkits.
 Using a Shielded VM helps protect enterprise workloads from threats like remote attacks, privilege escalation, and malicious insiders.

+- **Cloud Armor** - Use Google Cloud Armor security policies to protect the default backend service from distributed denial-of-service (DDoS) and other web-based attacks.
+Security policies can be configured manually, with configurable match conditions and actions in a security policy.
+Google Cloud Armor also features preconfigured security policies, which cover a variety of use cases.

 ## Prerequisites

 This module expects that you already own or create the below resources yourself.